tthtlc/unladen-swallow/branches/opcodes_to_functions/Doc/library/dis.rst

    Pops ``TOS`` and yields it from a :term:`generator`.

-.. opcode:: IMPORT_STAR ()

-   Loads all symbols not starting with ``'_'`` directly from the module TOS to the local namespace.
-The module is popped after loading all names.
-This opcode implements ``from module import *``.

 .. opcode:: POP_BLOCK ()

    Removes one block from the block stack.
 Per frame, there is a  stack of blocks,